 Smell.
 Surprising news: not everyone loves the smell of weed.
 If you’re smoking in public, make sure the law allows you to do that, and that no one has to unwillingly inhale with you.
 Celebrities and pranksters who hotbox private jets and London eye cabins, or walk around the supermarkets smoking, are the worst type of marijuana enthusiasts, they are legalization’s faux friends.

 One final thing that is quite easy to do: we should keep everything neat, tidy, and picture-ready.
-Shiny clean bongs, beautifully designed vaporizers, discreet and smell-proof stash boxes, smart grinders not just provide better experience than DIY smoking devices and plastic bags.
+Shiny clean bongs, beautifully designed vaporizers, discreet and smell-proof stash boxes, smart grinders (contact us here for a discount) not just provide better experience than DIY smoking devices and plastic bags.
 They look better and make all of us, cannabis users, look better, too.

 Comments will be approved before showing up.